thinking-with-computers/ludus-spec/memory.md

 & circular falls out of reference now that the block is closed, but the ref count is now 1, and it won't get deleted

-& we can also have arbirarily complex circular references:
+& we can also have arbitrarily complex circular references:

 {
 	let indirect_1 = ref (nil)